 "The current results are similar to those of our previous pilot process"Says Charles H. Hennekens, senior author of the study.
 “To understand whether this plaque-identifying toothpaste reduces heart attacks or strokes, large-scale randomized trials are needed.
 Studies of sufficient size and duration.
 However, these findings provide stronger rationale for conducting such studies.
 If positive, the results of these studies would have significant clinical potential and implications for health".

 A report from the US Centers for Disease Control and Prevention found that 47,2 percent of American adults aged 30 and over have some form of periodontal disease.
 It is a pathological inflammatory condition of the gums and tissues surrounding the teeth.
-Periodontal disease increases with age, affecting more than 70% of adults aged 65 and over.
+Periodontal disease increases with age, affecting over 70% of adults aged 65 and over.

 Previous research has suggested that periodontal disease may be linked to a variety of other diseases, including heart disease and stroke, and other inflammatory diseases such as rheumatoid arthritis.
 Inflammation throughout the body can be a crucial link between periodontology and other systemic diseases.